Iraivan: Theatrical

 Iraivan was initially scheduled for a theatrical release on 25 August 2023, but was postponed due to unfinished post-production work.
 It was later released on 28 September 2023, clashing with the Raghava Lawrence-starrer Chandramukhi 2 and the Siddharth-starrer Chithha.
-The film received an A certificate for its violent content, becoming Ravi's first film since Ameerin Aadhi-Bhagavan to receive this rating.
+The film received an A certificate for its violent content, becoming Ravi's first film since Ameerin Aadhi-Bhagavan to do so.
 The distribution rights of the film in Tamil Nadu were acquired by Udhayanidhi Stalin, T. Kishore and G. Srinivasan under the banner of Red Giant Movies, Think Studios and S Picture.

 Home media

 The streaming platform, Netflix, acquired the digital rights for the film, while the satellite rights were sold to Kalaignar TV.

 Reception

 Iraivan received mixed-to-negative reviews from critics with praise for Ravi's performance, the background score, and the action sequences, but criticism for the screenwriting, soundtrack, excessive violence, and romantic scenes.

 Anandu Suresh of The Indian Express gave the film 1 out of 5 stars and wrote "Iraivan is the latest addition to the never-ending list of brainless psychological action thrillers our film industries keep churning out."
 Logesh Balachandran of The Times of India gave the film 2.5 out of 5 stars and wrote the "director's decision to make all the losses personal to the protagonist doesn't work much and only turns it into a common narrative".
 P Sangeetha of OTTPlay rated the film with 2 out of 5 stars and wrote "Director Ahmed's Iraivan is full of heavy-duty violence and gore that gets tiring after a point.
 The thriller is let down by a weak screenplay that leaves many loose ends".
 Navein Darshan of The New Indian Express rated the film 3/5 and wrote "However, it feels rather odd that a film titled after God is devoid of any backstories.
 After all, isn't God built on interesting origin tales?".